"I know that you have a hundred complex cases,

 conflicted of family law disputes, sensitivity towards the trauma of divorce can restore dignity to the process for both sides.
-Whether your matter be positively shaped by the attitude of your legal representative.
+Your experience may be positively shaped by the attitude of your legal representative.
 There is a satisfactory alternative to the high conflict divorce and all its downstream consequences.
 Let us help you get out of this mess, intact!
 Learn More About My Divorce Practice